smekja/MineSweeperGame/README.md

 Small mine sweeper game.
 Can you find all the mines without exploding?

+To start the game, run the MineSweeper.jar file.

 *Controls*
 1. You can choose the size of the minefield and how many mines should be deployed.
 2. Left-click to uncover a field.